 But the long answer is: It is very hard to find a work-at-home position specifically for an LPN.
-Being licensed as an RN is usually needed to obtain work-at-home nursing jobs in telehealth and case management.
+Being licensed as an RN, and sometimes earning a BSN, is usually needed to obtain work-at-home nursing jobs in telehealth and case management.
+(Read more here: Work at Home in Nursing.)
 However, being a licensed practical nurse (LPN) is an additional credential that can help open doors when looking for telecommuting work, just not necessarily in nursing.

 Because the type of work an LPN does is typically hands-on, the specifics of an online job will be quite different than an on-site LPN’s job.
-In fact, most nursing jobs from home require and RN or a BSN.
 However, the medical background and the people skills an LPN has can give him or her an edge in other medical-related work at home jobs.